 Creamy, hot, spicy, cheesy green chili chicken yum!
-This low carb green chile chicken chowder is to die for (well, maybe not quite, but close)!
+This low carb green chile chicken chowder will hit the spot for the perfect meal on your keto diet.

 This post contains affiliate links, which means I receive a small percentage if you make a purchase after clicking on my links.

 Do you love green chilis as much as I do?
 This recipe for low carb green chili chicken chowder holds a piece of my childhood and is an awesome comfort food.
 It’s perfect for fall, but then there’s also that random rain/snow blustery spring day that soaks you to the to the bone and has you calling for the ultimate green chili warm goodness.

 Because I grew up in Colorado, I associate fall with pumpkins, apples, spices, corn, and roasting green chilis.
 In autumn you won’t often find a pumpkin farm or stand that doesn’t also have a chili roaster nearby.